julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 3. Checks for instances where `?person` is a `foaf:Person` and has a `foaf:name`.
 4. Applies a filter to match the name "Pellegrino Tibaldi" (case insensitive).

-This query will return true if there is at least one instance of a person named "Pellegrino Tibaldi" in the ontology, and false otherwise.
+This query will return true if there is at least one instance of a person named "Pellegrino Tibaldi" in the ontology, and false otherwise."

   We run the query on Sparql and it appeared to be “False”, so there is no instance of a person named "Pellegrino Tibaldi" in the ontology